Paddy Brennan (jockey)

-Paddy Brennan (born 13 April 1981) is an Irish jump jockey.
+Paddy Brennan (born 13 April 1981) is a retired Irish jump jockey.
 He was champion conditional jockey in the 2004/05 season and won the 2010 Cheltenham Gold Cup on Imperial Commander.
-As of 2021 he is based in Gloucestershire, where he is stable jockey at Fergal O'Brien's yard.
+He was based in Gloucestershire as stable jockey at Fergal O'Brien's yard for several years before his retirement in April 2024.

 Early life

 A native of Ardrahan, County Galway, Brennan was a keen GAA player with dreams of becoming a county hurler.
 Although not from a racing background, he had a pony and went hunting.
 Brennan started out in racing at the yard of trainer Jim Bolger with the intention of being a flat jockey but decided to switch to jumps on account of his weight.
 He moved to the UK in 2000 to join Paul Nicholl's stable at Ditcheat, Somerset.